-Students are required to complete 120 practice hours and within a structured on-campus experiential learning opportunity.
+Students are required to complete 120 practice hours within a structured on-campus experiential learning opportunity.
 Students will gain hands-on kinesiology experience working directly with clients in one of the areas of high performance sport, chronic disease and mental health, children and youth, musculoskeletal health and concussion, or occupational wellness and fitness.
 This is a credit/no credit course.
+Areas of practice and determined and confirmed on an annual basis and are subject to change.